Characters of the Devil May Cry series: Tom Remington, Jr.

+Lucan

+Lucan is a supporting character in the Netflix series, Devil May Cry.
+He is an aging professor who has learned to wield demonic powers and the grandfather of Mattie.
+As an old friend and former client of Dante and Enzo Ferino, he possesses deep knowledge of Dante’s demonic heritage and his father, Sparda.
+He becomes fully aware of the corporate sorcerer Arius's master plan to breach the Underworld and awaken the demonic king Argosax.
+Lucan is voiced by Keith David.

+Mattie

+Matilda, better known as Mattie, is a supporting character in the Netflix series, Devil May Cry.
+She is the spunky, stylish, and orphaned granddaughter of Lucan.
+Orphaned after her parents were killed by demons, she forms a deep emotional bond with Mary Ann Arkham (Lady), who helps Mattie process her grief and vengeance by mirroring her own tragic past.
+Following her grandfather's death, Mattie is captured by Arius but is ultimately rescued and taken to New York by Dante’s older brother, Vergil, who uses her situation to challenge her to seek absolute power rather than remain a victim.
+Mattie is voiced by Paris Johnson.

 Demons

 Agni & Rudra

 Agni & Rudra are two demon brothers taking the shape of two scimitars, who were sealed by Sparda in Temen-ni-gru and act as guardians within the Firestorm Chamber.
 The swords confront Dante animating two headless golems, and manifesting their respective powers over fire and wind.
 Upon their defeat, the swords request to be taken as weapons by Dante, who agrees on the condition they be quiet.
 In the continuity of the Netflix series, Agni & Rudra are two demons, resembling the golems used by their video game counterparts, with command over fire and wind, acting as enforcers of the White Rabbit.
 Agni & Rudra are voiced by Larry Leong in Devil May Cry 3 and by Ray Chase in the Netflix series.

 Arachne

 Arachne are a type of demons born from the souls of human women transformed into monsters as they entered into the Netherworld.
 As they become spider-like in nature, they still keep some vague humanoid features.
 They roamed the dark and damp lower levels of the Temen-Ni-Gru tower, protected from their natural weaknesses, heat and fire.